colinheg41/Spreadsheet-to-SMO-TAS-Script-Converter/README.md

 https://youtu.be/WoxXafQNoGQ

-modify.exe reads the parameters from modify.txt to make copies of your .tsv
+modify.exe reads the parameters from modify.txt to make copies of your .tsv based on those parameters.

 convert.exe reads the .tsv filename from modify.txt and converts .tsv's with that filename and any with the same filename but "(x)" appended to it, where x is in the range of 0-9.
+Each .tsv is converted to a .txt in a format useable with TAS-nx, starting at script0.txt and counting up from there.

 Links: